HenryGuerreroDuarte/HenryGuerreroDuarte.github.io/index.md

     My journey in Applied mathematics and the IT field has led me to develop a passion for cybersecurity.
 I am eager to transition into this field, specifically to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]
+[Provide skills and associated projects.
+Make sure to hyperlink the project - Remove this afterward]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|